Sharing assessment & grading strategies that help students learn

 Grading and assessment are two distinct yet overlapped topics.
 This site is dedicated primarily to assessment - the getting and giving of feedback that helps teachers adjust their teaching and students adjust their learning.
 However, it is impossible to talk about assessment without occasionally discussing grading.
 Therefore, grading posts and resources pop up on this site from time to time.
 As a way to help members find these resources, this blog post has been created as to serve as a…Continue

 Added by Scott Habeeb on July 3, 2011 at 3:30pm — No Comments

-For the past several years at Salem High School we have focused on AFL for the staff development portion of our faculty meetings.
-This AFL Ning has played an integral role in those faculty meetings.
+For the past several years at Salem High School we have focused on assessment for the staff development portion of our faculty meetings.
+The Assessment Network has played an integral role in those faculty meetings.
 The Forum feature has enabled us to make our discussions more interactive and collaborative as well enable us to archive our activities for future use.

 Added by Scott Habeeb on February 13, 2011 at 10:00pm — No Comments

 The Assessment Network has grown to the point where that it now contains many different examples of how the power of assessment can be maximized in the classroom.
 These ideas are scattered throughout the site.
 To make this site easier to navigate, this one blog will include links to all of the other classroom AFL examples.
 It's sort of like an AFL Wal-Mart - everything you need in one blog!